HenriqueSFernandes/wolfensteinmock/README.md

 - There is a bug where sometimes it seems like the enemies are inside the wall, but that is only a display issue.

+#### Code smells

+- Duplicated Code: There are some instances of duplicated code, however these are due to similar functions with small but key differences (e.g. createLine and createLineForDoor in the Position class).
+- Long Functions: Some functions, such as drawPlayerCamera in the LanternaGUI class can be quite verbose.
+This is because doors and walls behave differently and the function is required to deal with both.
+- Dead Code: Many fragments of dead code were present in the project.
+However, with the help of error-prone warnings these were eliminated.
+- Message Chains: Some information requires navigation through the class structure to be accessed (e.g. getModel().getPlayer().getPosition().moveForward() to get the position in front of the player from it's controller).
+This was caused by the design chosen to make sure the Single Responsability Principle was being fulfilled by the program.

 ### TESTING (WIP)

 Basic testing has been done with JUnit for unit testing, Mockito for mocks and dependency injection, and JQwik for